 The National Community Survey is a biennial survey the City has done since 2005.
-The City has contracted with the National Research Center in Colorado to conduct the survey; previous survey information has been used in developing City Council goals.
-The National Research Center was again contracted in the latter part of 2019 to conduct the survey for the City.
-The survey results were compiled, formatted and analyzed in early 2020.
-COVID-19 restrictions on the City Council’s agenda items delayed the release of the report.
+The City has contracted with the National Research Center (NRC) in Colorado to conduct the survey; previous survey information has been used in developing City Council goals.

 - Community Design

 - Education, Arts and Culture

 When reviewing the report, changes greater than nine percentage points between the 2019 and 2021 surveys are considered to be statistically significant.
 Overall ratings continue to remain stable (see page 7 of "The NCS Report") with the exception of overall quality of parks and recreation opportunities, likely attributable to restrictions and reductions in programming over the past two years; and overall quality of the utility infrastructure.

 - Respondents reported a higher quality of life in Pasco, increasing excellent/good ratings from 61% to 69%.
 City efforts to promote community and organizational successes are likely to be supporting the continued steady increase of Pasco's overall image/reputation.

 - Respondents reported a significant decrease in the value of services for taxes paid to Pasco (2019-50%; 2021-33%) likely attributable to public facilities (including non-City) being closed or limited.
 With limitations on in-person meetings and limitations on technology, respondents also reported lower levels of satisfaction for City of Pasco welcoming resident involvement (2019-49%; 2021-37%) and treating residents with respect (2019-60%; 2021-48%).